eugulava/eugulava.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-List of courses I teach (taught) at the University of Amsterdam and Tinbegren Institue:
+List of courses I teach (taught) at the University of Amsterdam and Tinbegren Institute.

 ## University of Amsterdam
 - **Econometric Analysis** *(Introductory course in Econometrics for BSc in Politics, Psycology, Law and Economics): Fall 2024*